scottmathson/simpol-theme/README.md

 4. Run Jekyll with `$ bundle exec jekyll serve`
 5. Have fun!

-### Using Docker
+### Run with Docker

 - Docker Installation guide can be found here: https://docs.docker.com/engine/installation

-You can start the site by browsing to project directory and running `docker-compose up`.
+You can start the site locally by browsing to the project's directory and running `docker-compose up`.

 You should see the following:

 ```bash
 simpol-theme | Configuration file: /srv/jekyll/_config.yml